-Children can complete three art projects – Popsicle Puppets, Get Inked, and Yarn Art – for a $2 fee at the Children’s Art Field.
+Children may complete two art projects – an origami kite and plant-a-seed for a $2 fee at Children’s Art Field.
 This tent is located in the Youth Plaza on the west side of the Myriad Botanical Gardens.

 Children and adults may participate for free in a larger-than-life works of art in Creation Station, located at the southeast corner of the Myriad Botanical Gardens.
 Add to this giant collaborative sculpture that grows and changes throughout the week.

 Festival would not be complete without this popular attraction.
 Face Painting is located at the southeast corner of the Myriad Gardens.
 The cost is $1 for a simple design.